-Here is a link to a wonderful website about Poetry for Children and a great article on poetry.
+Here is another link to a wonderful website about Poetry for Children and a great article on poetry.

 Just think if the Rhyme Jack and Jill had been created for branding and building your small business.
 It is a rhyming poem known all around the world.

 If you happened to be a bottled water producer or a doctor, that rhyme would carry your business all by itself.
 I am 67 years old and still remember the words to this poem.
 I may have a word or two misplaced, but I didn’t have to consult a book or wikipedia to remember it.
 It goes something like this:

 Jack and Jill went up the hill to fetch a pail of water,

 Jack fell down and broke his crown and Jill came tumbling after